 Note: you can start on any day of the week and some people find it’s best done starting on a Friday, so they go to work easily on the following Monday.

 Before you begin, we assess the severity and type of your depression and the pattern of your sleep.

 On the first night, you stay awake with no naps.
-This is usually done with the support of a nurse and fellow patients in a small group.
-We plan activities for the night on the ward e.g., watching a film, a short walk in the grounds or (in non-COVID world) perhaps an excursion to an all-night venue.
+On our ward, this is done with the support of a nurse and sometimes fellow patients in a small group.
+We plan activities for the night on the ward e.g., a short walk or an activity like cooking.
 Patients have access to coffee/tea and snacks.

 Day 2 (Tuesday)

 You may experience an immediate improvement in your mood but unless you continue with the program in the way we describe you are very likely to relapse.

 You receive Bright Light Therapy (please see separate blog for detailed instructions) for 30 minutes sometime between 6.45am and 9am.
 The exact timing will depend on the results of our initial assessment but for most people is usually about 7am.
 You should sit about a foot (30cm) from the light with your eyes open.
 Ideally, the light screen should be tilted at a 15° angle toward you so that the light is projected over as you receive treatment.
 You should not stare at the light, but you may read, work, eat, etc. while receiving the light therapy.
 An alternative to Bright Light Therapy is to go outdoors first thing in the morning for natural sunlight especially in the Summer months.

 You stay awake during the day and structure your activities as planned with your therapist.
 You should try not to have any naps.
 We encourage you to use amber glasses or lighting from 2pm as this provides virtual darkness and encourages the release of melatonin.
 This tells the brain that it is time to go to sleep in a few hours.